- Intercultural Dialogue:

 Such dialogue ideally takes place in a "shared space" where attempts are made to address unequal power relations between those belonging to majority/minority groups.
 The aim of an intercultural exchange is transformative of all those participating and can result in, for example, the creation of new or hybrid cultural expressions/forms, new image constructions, changed behaviour patterns etc.

-In Fall 2011, WorldCP, the prototype of a new global information system based on the Compendium methodology, has been launched by IFACCA - the Council of Europe and the ERICarts Institute participated in its further development, together with other stakeholders.
+In Fall 2011, WorldCP, the prototype of a new global information system based on the Compendium methodology, has been launched by IFACCA.
+The platform improves chances for a "South-North" dialogue on cultural policy issues.
+The Council of Europe and the ERICarts Institute as well as other regional stakeholders (e.g. ASEF) participated in its further development.
+The last meeting of the WorldCP International Working Group was held October 2016 in Malta.

 In 2010/2011, the "Intercultural Cities Index" is integrated into the Compendium; it is based on a joint programme of the Council of Europe and the European Commission.